sjwhelpley/pet-finder/README.md

 - Enhance responsive design for better mobile experience (particularly with the search filters).
 - Further the location search functionality.
 Integrate with `/locations/search` endpoint to get the zipcodes associated to city & states provided by user.
+- Develop authentication flow further to clear persisted cache on logout.